Reviewed 4 August 2021

 Since mid-2019, mortgage lenders have been asking people seeking to buy, staircase or re-mortgage properties in some apartment blocks for independent certification that the building meets new government safety guidelines.

-Unfortunately, this means that in some cases it may not be possible for leaseholders to re-mortgage, staircase or sell their homes until such time as this independent certification can be provided.
-Furthermore, in some cases the independent certification cannot be issued until significant work (for example re-cladding) is completed.
+Unfortunately, this means that in some cases it may not be possible for leaseholders to re-mortgage, staircase or sell their homes until this independent certification can be provided.
+In some cases, the independent certification cannot be issued until significant work (for example, re-cladding) is completed.

-Like so many Landlords we have a number of properties where there is a known issue with the building, which we are dealing with prior to the issue of a satisfactory EWS1 or where an issue has now been identified through the EWS1 intrusive inspection process..
-Although we have a programme to complete all the necessary inspections, due to the availability of inspectors and delays due to COVID-19 we also have buildings where there may not be an issue, but we have yet to complete the independent inspections and reports to verify that no further work is required.
+Like many landlords, we have several properties where there is a known issue with the building, which we are dealing with prior to the issue of a satisfactory EWS1.
+We also have some buildings where an issue has now been identified through the EWS1 intrusive inspection process.
+Due to the limited availability of suitably qualified inspectors and delays due to Covid-19, we also have buildings where there may not be an issue, but we have yet to complete the independent inspections and reports to verify that no further work is required.

-We acknowledge that this has had a life-changing impact on many of our resident’s lives, who in the absence of a satisfactory EWS1 certificate, have had their plans to sell, re-mortgage or staircase their homes disrupted and we would like to apologise for this.
-We would like to reassure residents that this issue is being treated with the upmost priority by our teams who are committed to supporting you through what unfortunately is likely to be a longer process than anyone would wish.
+We acknowledge that this has had a life-changing impact on the lives of many of our residents, who in the absence of a satisfactory EWS1 certificate, have had their plans to sell, re-mortgage or staircase their homes disrupted.
+We apologise for this.
+Swan is treating this issue with the highest priority and our teams are committed to supporting you through what unfortunately is likely to be a longer process than anyone would wish.